SunandhaSrikanth/LFP-Analysis/README.md

 # LFP-Analysis

-This tutorial provides an introduction to LFP Analysis methods used in neuroscience.
+This tutorial provides an introduction to LFP/EEG/EMG/EKG Analysis methods used in neuroscience.